MuNuChapterHKN/PDF-Merge-Bot/README.md

 the bot with `go run main.go`.

-This bot will be hosted on [heroku](https://www.heroku.com/) and should be accessible with the nick PdfMergeBot.
+This bot will be hosted on [heroku](https://www.heroku.com/) and should be accessible with the nick @PdfMergeBot.